curvenote/curvenote/.changeset/light-balloons-retire.md

 ---
-"@curvenote/common": patch
+'@curvenote/common': patch
 ---

-Added `clientProxyUrl` to the theme Jupyter configuration for dedicated hubs.
+Added `clientProxyUrl` and `gitPullerTargetUrl` to the theme Jupyter configuration for dedicated hubs.
+Added `openInServerRoot` to prevent attempts to open files that do not exist.